lluambo/WeatherAPiLL/README.md

 # WeatherAPiLL
-This is a simple python code that gets the api from open weather and tells you the tempreature with high and low temps of a city
+This is a simple Python code that gets the API from open weather and tells you the temperature with high and low temps of a city
+The requests library is required so remember to install that, more info can be extracted but this is a proof of concept to get better at API usage